Are graduate studies available for this program? No

 Awards and Recognition

 Stetson University's international business faculty are graduates of leading U.S. and European international business programs.
 In addition, they have significant international business experience.
-The director of the program is:

-- William Andrews, Ph.D., University of Georgia
+- William Andrews, Ph.D., University of Georgia; department chair

 - Jon Carrick, Ph.D., University of Glasgow; early financial and international strategies of born global firms, the role of human capital in the development of globally competitive new ventures